University of Missouri – St. Louis: M.Ed., Counseling

 Washington University in St. Louis: B.A., Psychology

 In her free time, Sara loves taking advantage of Colorado’s beautiful landscape by hiking and skiing.
-She also enjoys reading, writing, photography, going to concerts and plays, and traveling.
+She also enjoys reading, writing, photography, singing, going to concerts and plays, and traveling.
 Sara is on the board of the Anti-Defamation League (ADL) and has served as a Co-Chair of its Education Committee and Sturm Leadership Fellows Program.
 She was part of the 2019 cohort of the Roots and Branches Foundation and is a former member of the Denver Center Theatre Company’s Young Professional Advisory Board.
+One of Sara’s life goals is to be on Jeopardy!

 Sara Zessar, M.Ed., brings her experience as a high school counselor to the world of independent college counseling.
 After graduating from Washington University in St. Louis, Sara began her career as a Teach for America teacher in St. Louis, where she taught high school English.
 Through this experience, Sara discovered that she had a passion for helping students prepare for post-secondary education.